Matii96/nodiator/packages/core/README.md

 Other problem are extra indirect actions like logging or caching moved directly to eg. business parts of code effectively preventing us from easily unplugging off one of the middle actions from the application.

-In such cases [mediator](https://refactoring.guru/design-patterns/mediator) pattern comes to the rescue.
-Nodiator aims to address this problem by providing configurable broker object serving as a communication hub.
+Nodiator aims to address this problem by providing configurable mediator object serving as a communication hub.

-## 🔌 Installation
+## Installation

 ```bash
 npm i @nodiator/core